 Recent studies have shown that greener communities have higher property values.
 A neighborhood block or community that is green increases the value of the whole community by about 22%.

-If you would like to join our group or request a guerrilla planting, e-mail us at RoxboroughGreen@gmail.com or come on out to one of our upcoming events.
+If you would like to join our group or request a guerrilla planting for your front yard, e-mail us at RoxboroughGreen@gmail.com.
 Our volunteers would love to help you improve your green space.